ICSF's Club Code of Conduct

 • Speak out and intervene in instances of unacceptable behaviour without using abusive language or violence to prevent bullying.

-• Adhere to these guidelines as a breach of the code of conduct could result in a requirement to complete a 1-2 hour online education program, Respect in Sport at the person's own expense prior to being permitted to attend any ICSF games, practices, functions or events.
-If breaches are chronic or serious enough in the eyes of the Technical Coordinator or Board of Directors a child may be removed from all team activities.
+• Not adhering to these guidelines is a breach of the code of conduct could result in a requirement to complete a 1-2 hour online education program, Respect in Sport at the person's own expense prior to being permitted to attend any ICSF Columbus FC games, practices, functions or events.
+If breaches are chronic or serious enough in the eyes of the Head Coach or Board of Directors a child may be removed from all team activities.

 Coaches must…